 Also in the works: “tree-lined medians and Civic Amenity Zones”, better lighting on the sidewalks, bike racks and street furniture, and perhaps even a “Gateway” element to welcome folks to our naughty little neighborhood.

-The current SFMTA timeline for the Folsom Streetscape Project, calls for detailed designs to be completed this year (2022), with contracts issued in 2023 and construction starting in 2024 and ending in 2026.
-However long it takes, the Cultural District will continue working to make sure our history and culture is respected and reflected.
+A 2022 SFMTA timeline for the Folsom Streetscape Project, called for detailed designs to be completed that year (2022), with contracts issued in 2023 and construction starting in 2024 and ending in 2026.